tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 > Code is easy to understand when it clearly reflects the problem it’s solving, and thus openly exposes that problem’s domain.

-According to the book, one way to help identify where your code falls on the concrete-abstract spectrum is to see if a surface-level reading of the code can reveal what problem it is meant to solve.
+According to the book, one way to help identify where your code falls on the concrete-abstract spectrum is to see if a surface-level reading of the code can reveal what problem it is solving.
 The authors suggest asking questions that will reveal similarities and differences between code paths.
 When code is abstract, you often "hide" variations in your abstractions.
 As a result, more abstract code will be more difficult to, at a glance, identify code path variations.
-Below are some questions the authors suggest asking to evaluate the understandability of a solution to the 99 Bottles problem.
+Below are questions that the authors suggest asking when evaluating a solution to the 99 Bottles problem.

 1. How many verse variants are there?
 1. Which verses are most alike?
 In what way?